hpintoGH/CoastlinePrediction/README.md

 For the development of the Coastline Prediction application, inspiration was drawn from the work done by Wenyu Hu and Stacia Kolodziejski of Boston University [1].
 However, both the source code and the user interface were created from scratch.

-Several features and capabilities were added to the Coastline Prediction software, including:
+Several features and capabilities were added to the Coastline Prediction software created for the current project, including:

 - Inclusion of U.S. Geological Survey (USGS) digital elevation models with a resolution of 1/3 arc-second for the U.S. territory [2].
 - The ability to visualize any location on the planet thanks to the incorporation of elevation data from the NASA Shuttle Radar Topography Mission Global 1 arc-second V003 [3], provided that the area of interest is within the coverage of the database.